Alizaaaja4/Project_Cpp-Ver.3/README.md

 ## About 📖

-D'Xpresso is an automatic coffee machine program that allows buyers interact with the coffee machine when you want to buy coffee.
-There are two roles, namely: D'Xpresso Admin and D'Xpresso Member.
+D'Xpresso is an automated coffee machine program that allows shoppers to interact with the coffee machine when they want to buy coffee or snacks.
+This program is limited to D'Xpresso members, who have special access to use the machine.

 ## Authentication 🔐

 To access the features of D'Xpresso, please use the following login credentials:

-### For Admin Access:
+### For Member Access:
-- Username: `ALLcpp`
+- Username: `ngopi`
 - Password: `000`
+- Voucher: `daskom`

 ## Get Started ▶️
 ### Clone the Repository